Very important statistics warning:

 Is Total or Partial Off-Shore Out-Sourcing the Wave of the Future for TPAs?

 No. While it sounds like a logical & profitable idea in theory, there are some major legal & psychological factors.
 The biggest psychological factor is that the key to success of a TPA is personalization personalization personalization.
 Clients want to feel that the TPA is personally dealing with their plan, and has every detail and answer at his fingertips.
-Yes, modern electronic communications are wonderful, but even when a merged TPA says that the computer is in another town, it is seen as a decline of personalized service.
+Yes, modern electronic communications are wonderful, but even when a merged TPA says that the computer is in another town, clients tend to see it as a decline of personalized service.
 Psychology may seem silly, but that’s what makes or breaks a relationship with a client, and has ruined many buy-outs.

 How Did Employee Benefit TPAs Get Started?
 What types of plans?

 There were also a few TPAs as early as the late 1950s who specialized in serving plans sponsored by single employers for their own workers.
 These corporations tended to be primarily interested in applying this concept only to health coverage, while most Taft-hartley plans at the time centered on pensions.
-Today, health is the dominant issue for all TPAs
+Today, health is the dominant issue for all TPAs because of so much government regulation.

 What Third Party Administrators Does SPBA Represent?